kotools/types/packages.md

 Core functions and types available for all platforms.

+# Package kotools.types.experimental

+Experimental APIs, subject to change in future versions of this library.

 # Package kotools.types.number

 Useful functions and explicit types such as `NonZeroInt` or `PositiveInt` for